03: Wattwil to Rapperswil

 It is very difficult to specify with certainty the incline of the slopes, whatever the system you use.

-Overview of the route’s challenges: one needs only to consider the profile, often exceeding 15%; nearly 400 meters of elevation gain over 4 kilometers.
+Overview of the route’s challenges: you need only to consider the profile, often exceeding 15%; nearly 400 meters of elevation gain over 4 kilometers.

 From Wattwil, multiple routes flourish, branching out like tendrils towards the horizon.
 Among them, Via Jacobi 4 gracefully departs from the tranquility of the station, following a path parallel to the railway.